PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

     <img src="images/image16.png" width=75%>

     > :bulb: **Information** <br>
-    > The pings from `us-east1-vm` (`10.1.0.5`) should now appear within the `us-west1-vmseries` traffic logs.
+    > Pings from `us-east1-vm` (`10.1.0.5`) should now appear within the `us-west1-vmseries` traffic logs indicating a successful failover.
     <br>

 > [!IMPORTANT]
 > In production environments, it is recommended to have multiple firewalls deployed across different zones within each region.
 This approach offers higher redundancy for intra-region failure events.

 ## Clean up
 Delete all the resources when you no longer need them.

-1. In Cloud Shell, run the following to delete all the created resources.
+1. In Cloud Shell,change directories to the Terraform build.

     ```
+    cd google-cloud-vmseries-ncc-tutorial
+    ```

+2. run the following to delete all the created resources.

+    ```
     terraform destroy
     ```

-2. At the prompt to perform the actions, enter `yes`.
+    Enter `yes` to delete all resources created by the Terraform plan.

-   After all the resources are deleted, Terraform displays the following message:
+3. After all the resources are deleted, Terraform displays the following message:

     ```
     Destroy complete!
     ```

 ## Additional information
 * Learn about the[ VM-Series on Google Cloud](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/set-up-the-vm-series-firewall-on-google-cloud-platform/about-the-vm-series-firewall-on-google-cloud-platform).
 * Getting started with [Palo Alto Networks PAN-OS](https://docs.paloaltonetworks.com/pan-os).
 * Read about [securing Google Cloud Networks with the VM-Series](https://cloud.google.com/architecture/partners/palo-alto-networks-ngfw).